What Every Texas Worker Needs to Know About Overtime Pay Laws

 - (Weekly Salary) + ((Regular Rate x .5) x Overtime Hours Between 40 and Set Workweek Hours)

-Employees with a workweek of less than 40 hours calculate overtime as follows:
+Employees with a workweek of fewer than 40 hours calculate overtime as follows:

 - (Weekly Salary) + (Regular Rate x Unpaid Straight Time) + ((Regular Rate x 1.5) x Overtime Hours)

 Although employers are responsible for calculating overtime payments and compensating their employees accordingly, with the correct information, employees can do their own calculations.

-What to Do If Your Employer Is Denying You Overtime Pay in Texas?
+What Should I Do if My Employer Is Denying Me Overtime Pay in Texas?

 A nonexempt employee in Texas who does not receive overtime pay for working more than 40 hours in a workweek may file either a federal or state claim, or file a lawsuit against the employer seeking compensation.
 When it comes to FLSA and overtime laws in Texas, the nuances and exceptions to the exceptions can be incredibly confusing and overwhelming.

 At Wood Edwards LLP, we can help.
-We pride ourselves in offering our clients big-firm talent with small-firm personalization and efficiency.
+We pride ourselves on offering our clients big-firm talent with small-firm personalization and efficiency.
 Our attorneys handle all kinds of complex employment matters, including overtime payment claims.

 Book a consultation with us today to learn more about what overtime payments you may be able to receive.